Santa Ana Insurance Bad Faith Lawyer

 Are You Eligible for Recovery?

 With millions of people reliant on disability insurance benefits around the country, it is no surprise that many bad faith claims arise every year.
 Bentley & More, LLP, includes insurance bad faith as a practice area specialty because of the prominence of this issue in California.
 The firm is dedicated to helping people with disabilities fight back against insurance companies that try to shirk their duties and avoid giving benefits where they are due.
 With numerous accolades, leadership positions, and recognition in several major publications and broadcast platforms, our firm stands out from the competition in Orange County.
 We have what it takes to help you fight insurance bad faith.

 Insurance policies are by nature highly complex documents, with lots of fine print and legal syntax that can confuse the average policyholder.
 Don’t try to navigate your policy or argue with a major insurer on your own.
 Our firm provides legal assistance to local parties with injuries or disabilities, who find themselves facing denied claims, payment delays, or other adverse actions seemingly without reason.
-We can help you file your complaint, understand your policy, or file a bad faith claim against your insurer if applicable.
+We can help you file your complaint, understand your policy, or file a bad-faith claim against your insurer if applicable.
 Don’t wait for your insurance company to come around or apologize.
 It probably will not happen.
 Instead, be proactive about protecting your future by retaining an attorney.
-Call our team at (949) 870-3800 or visit our website to schedule a free initial consultation.
+Call our Orange County personal injury lawyers at (949) 870-3800 or visit our website to schedule a free initial consultation.